amosvoron/udacity/README.md

-# Disaster Response Pipeline Project
+# Disaster Response Pipelines Project
 This is a Data Science project for Udacity Nanodegree program that combines *Software Engineering* and *Data Engineering* tasks with an objective to create a model trained to classify disaster response messages accessible to the end user through the web application.

 ## Summary